Open-Source-Community/taskinator/README.md

   - Creating and pushing to 30+ repos would clutter the org
 - Grading tasks upon submission (GitHub action, handling Google Sheets API token secret depending on previous point) vs **upon manually running grading script on all submissions**
   - A GitHub action could be set up, but unfortunaly would expose the Google Sheet API token.
 Making it a secret wouldn't help because the current approach relies on the member creating their repo, which makes them an admin by default.

+## Limitations
+- Task master does not have access to OSC org, so they will need to send the task to the head before uploading it.
+However, this will encourage review by the head.
+- Members may run into issues with GitHub authentication.
+Th

 ## Resources